awesto/django-shop/docs/tutorial/quickstart.rst

 	(shoptutorial)$ ./manage.py migrate
 	(shoptutorial)$ ./manage.py runserver

 This example shows how to add Smart Phones in addition to the existing Smart Cards.

-A more common use case is to experiment with some prepared Smart Phones.
-In this case restart with a fixture which already contains them:
+It is likely that you don't want to add the Smart Phones manually.
+In the latter case experiment with some Smart Phones as found in a fixture, which already contains some prepared samples.
+Assure you are in the ``django-shop`` folder and using the correct virtual environment.
+Then in a shell invoke:

 .. code-block:: shell